webuilddevops/webuilddevops.com/content/draft_tossing-the-caber.rst

 discrepancies where the some things were posting to the syslog server as FQDN, and others the short hostname, so people were often confused and couldn't find the logs they were looking for.
-We'd crossed over the hreshold of people not even knowing they needed something to them demanding specific requirements.
+We'd crossed over the threshold of people not even knowing they needed something to them demanding specific requirements.
 These were all decent and logical requests mind you, but I wasn't quite prepared for them, nor was i sure how to tackle them.